Loop Powered Devices Information

 - The power supply voltage must be able to power all the devices in the loop, including the wiring voltage drop, when the current is at the maximum current, 20 mA.

 - The power supply must be equal or smaller than the maximum voltage rating of any device in the loop.

-Receiver or Process Controller - The receiver is a circuit, basically a current-to-voltage converter, used to convert the loop current to a voltage.
+The receiver is a circuit that converts the loop current to a voltage.
 In general it is simpler to handle and manage voltage than current.
-After the loop current is generated, it must usually be processed further in a subsequent state of the system.
+After the loop current is generated, it must usually be further processed in a subsequent state of the system.
 For instance, this current can be used to open or close a valve in order to start or to interrupt a process.
-It is much better to affect the state of the valve by a voltage than by a current.
+It is better to affect the state of the valve with a voltage rather than with a current.
 This is the reason the process controller or receiver converts the loop current into a voltage.
-In Fig. 2 the receiver is a simple resistor that is an element of the loop.
-The voltage generated is proportional to the measured physical parameter, and it can be used to control a system down the line.
+In Figure 3 the receiver is a simple resistor that is an element of the loop.
+The voltage generated is proportional to the measured physical parameter and it can be used to control a system down the line.

 The current circulates in the loop.
 The distance between the sensor-transmitter ensemble and the process controller can be several hundred feet.
-For instance, the sensor may be sensing temperature in the core of a nuclear reactor and the control room where the process controller is located may be 2,000 feet or more away.
+For instance, the sensor may be sensing temperature in the core of a nuclear reactor and the control room where the process controller is located 2,000 feet or more away.